How to Create Your Digital Estate Plan

 Why should I create a digital estate plan?

-Creating a digital estate plan helps you preserve your monetary and personal effects.
+Creating a digital estate plan helps you preserve your monetary and personal effects, your digital assets.
 This is first and foremost the best reason to go through the trouble.

 An archive of your life and that of your family is priceless and irreplaceable.
 The technology on which these memories are stored – including paper – will change, probably in our lifetime.
 Don’t let procrastination steal your memories.

 Whether or not you consider monetary value more or less important than sentimental value, there are likely monies associated with your retirement accounts, savings accounts, and any other financial information you have stored electronically.
-Make sure your digital estate manager has access to this important information.
+Make sure your digital estate manager has access to this important information, these digital assets likely carry some real value.

 And, just like with your primary estate planning, your digital estate planning will be a help to your family after you die.
 If you think pulling all of your accounts together now is difficult, imagine how tough it will be for other people to do, without you around to point them in the right direction.